GU4243-ADS/spring2018-project1-danieljosephparker/README.md

 #### Word length

 What are the longest words from each?

+It's interesting to see so much overlap!
+For example, "characteristically" shows up in both Poe and Shelley.

+(The third column is how many letters are in a word.)

 ##### EAP
-1	vondervotteimittiss	19	(Honestly, I'm not even sure) 2	incommunicativeness	19
+1	vondervotteimittiss	19	(Honestly, I'm not even sure)

+2	incommunicativeness	19

 3	characteristically	18

 4	vondervotteimittis	18	(?)

 5	goosetherumfoodle	17	(?)

 6	conventionalities	17

 7	contradistinction	17

 8	sanctimoniousness	17

 9	consubstantialism	17

 10	transcendentalism	17

 ##### HPL
 1	congregationalists	18

 2	disproportionately	18

 3	misrepresentations	18

 4	indistinguishable	17

 5	inappropriateness	17

 6	unaussprechlichen	17

 7	inarticulateness	16

 8	incomprehensible	16

 9	indiscriminately	16

 10	enthusiastically	16

 ##### MWS
 1	characteristically	18

 2	disinterestedness	17

 3	selfconcentrated	16

 4	prognostications	16

 5	unextinguishable	16

 6	perpendicularity	16

 7	impracticability	16

 8	enthusiastically	16

 9	considerateness		15

 10	prognosticators		15

-How long do everyone's words tend to be?
+#### How long do everyone's words tend to be?

+When we make histograms, it's pretty hard to tell differences between the authors.
+Oh well!

 ##### EAP
 ![EAP word length distribution](./figs/g_EAP_word_length.png)